AdobeDocs/analytics.en/help/components/cda/faq.md

 ## How many of my company's report suites can be enabled for CDA?

-Multiple report suites may be enabled, however each additional report suite will increase the overall provisioning time if multiple report suites are requested at once.
+Effective May 1, 2022, any new implementation of CDA will be limited to a maximum of three report suite IDs (RSIDs) per customer.
 CDA does not merge report suites.
-Each report suite enabled for CDA needs to be cross-device in nature (containing data from multiple surfaces such as desktop web, mobile web, mobile app, etc.)
+Each report suite enabled for CDA needs to be cross-device in nature (containing data from multiple surfaces such as desktop web, mobile web, mobile app, etc.).

-## If my Experience Cloud org (a.k.a IMS org) has multiple companies in different regions, can I enable CDA for all of them?
+## If my organization ID has multiple companies in different regions, can I enable CDA for all of them?

-No. For the same org, only one region can have CDA enabled.
+No. For the same organization ID, only one region can have CDA enabled.

 ## What are the advantages and disadvantages of a 7-day replay versus a 1-day replay?